louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 ### VA / DoD clinical practice guideline for management of bipolar disorder [^22d4780a].
 DoD/VA (2023).
 High credibility.

-Acute bipolar depression—quetiapine safety and dosing considerations emphasize sedation management and metabolic risks.
+Acute bipolar depression — quetiapine safety and dosing considerations emphasize sedation management and metabolic risks.
 Quetiapine can cause significant side effects; avoiding excess sedation at treatment onset might require starting at subtherapeutic doses and titrating up to effective doses.
 Over the longer term, weight gain, hyperlipidemia, and related metabolic side effects can be significant, but the benefits of treatment outweigh the harms and burdens.

 ---